Pandoa/UltimateIOSToolkit/troubleshooting.md

 ### iOS
 You can get the device's logs with the following steps:
 1. Connect your iOS device to the Mac through USB.
 2. Launch Xcode.
-Go to Windows > Devices and Simulators.
+Go to `Windows` > `Devices and Simulators` and select your device.
 3. Click on Open Console.
+4. In the search bar, write `process: <YourProcessName>`.
+5. Clear the console and make the issue happens.

 ## Getting Unreal Engine Logs
 The following steps will help you to get the Unreal Engine logs of your device.